COSC3020/quicksort-pivot-NolanBerg/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/IF3rQO50)
 # Quicksort Pivots

-in the lectures I only briefly mentioned strategies for determining a good pivot for quicksort.
+In the lectures I only briefly mentioned strategies for determining a good pivot for quicksort.
 The implementation on the slides simply picks the leftmost element in the part of the array that we consider as a pivot.
 I also mentioned a few other ways of picking a good pivot, e.g. randomly.